MdRonyAhmed/Motley-Fool-Subscription-Automation/README.md

 # Motley-Fool-Subscription-Automation
-This is a process automation project where I had to automate 3 different websites' processes at a time including Gmail.
-The goal of this project is to complete the subscription process of The Motley Fool website after redeeming the discount coupon from the "Dollar Dig" website.
-This process there required some verification with email.
-That's why I have to automate Gmail also.
+In this process automation project, the main objective is to automate the subscription process of The Motley Fool website.
+The process involves redeeming a discount coupon obtained from the "Dollar Dig" website and performing various verification steps, including email verification through Gmail.

+To achieve this, the project involves automating the following tasks simultaneously:

+1. Automating the interaction with The Motley Fool website:
+   - Navigating to the website
+   - Applying the discount coupon
+   - Filling out the subscription form
+   - Submitting the form

+2. Automating the interaction with the "Dollar Dig" website:
+   - Navigating to the website
+   - Searching for the desired discount coupon
+   - Obtaining the coupon details

+3. Automating the interaction with Gmail:
+   - Logging into the Gmail account
+   - Checking for new emails
+   - Finding the verification email from The Motley Fool
+   - Extracting the verification code from the email
+   - Entering the verification code on The Motley Fool website

+By automating these processes, the project aims to streamline and expedite the subscription process for The Motley Fool website, making it more efficient and user-friendly.

 # Language
 Python